colhugs230/fdlchecker/README.md

 # fdlchecker
-A node package for checking the validity of ASC FDL file's schemas.
+A node package for checking the validity of ASC FDL file's schema.